December 21, 2021

 Once SEP IRA accounts are established, each employee will own and control their accounts, including investment decisions.

-Withdrawal rules for SEPs are a lot like the ones for Traditional IRAs, including how the 2020 CARES Act temporarily changed the rules around withdrawals.
-So, our advice about checking in with your financial advisor is the same – keep in touch to know how and if the rules are changing.
+Withdrawal rules for SEPs are a lot like the ones for traditional IRAs.
+So, our tip about checking in with your financial advisor is the same – keep in touch to know how and if the rules are changing.

 Now that you know more about the different IRA plans available, you may be wondering if you can open more than one account.
 (And dreaming about those retirement goals, but let’s stick to the money stuff for now!)